WKelley/SimpleSentAnalysis/README.md

 Matplotlib >= 3.0.3

 ## Usage
-Clone and run the following command:
+Clone inside the folder containing the data files and run the following command:

 ```bash
 python run.py